mpavezb/CarND-Behavioral-Cloning-P3/README.md

 * Use the model to drive the vehicle autonomously around the first track in the simulator.
 The vehicle should remain on the road for an entire loop around the track.
 * Summarize the results with a written report

+### Data, Model and Training

+Please read the [writeup report], were this is explained further.

 ## Dependencies